Here’s a look at same-sex marriage in the United States and worldwide.

-February 13, 2014 - U.S. District Judge Arenda L. Wright Allen strikes down Virginia’s ban on same-sex marriage as unconstitutional.
+February 13, 2014 - US District Judge Arenda L. Wright Allen strikes down Virginia’s ban on same-sex marriage.

-February 26, 2014 - U.S. District Judge Orlando Garcia strikes down Texas’ ban on same-sex marriage, ruling it has no “rational relation to a legitimate government purpose."
-Garcia stayed enforcement of his decision pending appeal, meaning homosexual couples in Texas for the time being cannot get married.
+February 26, 2014 - US District Judge Orlando Garcia strikes down Texas’ ban on same-sex marriage, ruling it has no “rational relation to a legitimate government purpose.”

 March 14, 2014 - A federal preliminary injunction is ordered against Tennessee’s ban on recognizing same-sex marriages from other states.